Willena/mongodb-rest-api/README.md

 # MongoDB rest API

-The documentation is available at https://app.swaggerhub.com/apis-docs/Willena/mongodb-rest-api/1.0.0 and also on http://localhost:3000/api-docs if you start the server
+The documentation is available at https://app.swaggerhub.com/apis-docs/Willena/mongodb-rest-api/1.0.0 and also on http://localhost:3000/api-docs if you start the server.

+You can try this API live at https://antennes-radio.alwaysdata.net/api/

 ## Overview